Oxygen Yoga and Fitness: Review Is It Worth the Hype

 Voices from the Community What Regulars Really Say

-On the flip side, not everyone’s chanting namaste.
-A Vancouver Redditor griped about packed rooms feeling more bootcamp than zen, and one X post lamented scripted instructor cues coming off robotic.
-Fair points peak hours can crowd you like a subway rush.
-But most echo my take: Welcoming staff, diverse levels, and that post-class high.
+But not all of those who chant “Namaste” are everyone’s “Namaste”.
+One Vancouver Redditor complained about the packed rooms being more bootcamp than zen and one X post complained about the scripted cues by the instructor being coming off robotic.
+The peak hours at fair points are like a busy metro rush hour.
+But most say as I do: Welcoming staff, diverse levels and that post class high.
 One fresh nugget?
-Their “Glow Classes” under backlights neon mats and playlists that turn fitness into a party.
-It’s a hit with younger crowds, adding a social spark traditional studios miss.
+They have their “Glow Classes” with backlighted, neon mats and playlists to make fitness a party.
+The novelty it has for younger viewers brings a social life to the studios that traditional studios lack.

 How Oxygen Stacks Up Against the Hot Yoga Crowd